futomi/node-linking/README_ja.md

 ---------------------------------------
 ## <a id="Release-Note">リリースノート</a>

+* v0.2.0 (2018-09-16)
+  * Supported illuminance service to monitor the sensor data.
 * v0.1.0 (2018-06-06)
   * Supported new Linking device `Sizuku Lux`.
   * Supported the Illumination sensor information Service (serviceId: 9) and the Vendor-specific information Service (serviceId: 15) in beacons.